Byron Buxton Player Props: Twins vs. Mariners

-The Minnesota Twins, including Byron Buxton (.159 on-base percentage in past 10 games, 126 points below season-long percentage), take on starting pitcher Bryan Woo and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Minnesota Twins, including Byron Buxton (.159 on-base percentage in past 10 games, 126 points below season-long percentage), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Mariners.
+In his most recent game he had a hitless performance (0-for-5) against the Mariners.

 Byron Buxton Game Info & Props vs. the Mariners